 Can I Buy A Plan Outside Of The Exchange?

 Yes, you can.
 But you will not be eligible for tax credit reimbursements by purchasing an outside policy.
 However, assuming it is a reputable plan from one of the large insurers, the premium you pay could be slightly less than what is typically available.
 In that situation, it may benefit you to choose coverage outside of the Exchanges, especially if your household income exceeds the threshold needed to qualify for a subsidy.
 And often, you can expect a richer network provider list.

 Are HSA Plans Available?

 Fortunately, they are, and all tax advantages of these types of contracts remain.
-We anticipate that the usage of HSAs will substantially increase in 2016 and continue.
+The usage of HSAs will substantially increase in 2020 and continue.
 Many of the other plan options will be very expensive to consumers that are in excellent health and thus, may not utilize many of the benefits that will be required to have.
-Blue Cross, UnitedHealthcare, Humana and Aetna (and perhaps some other carriers) will be some of the companies offering the best options.
+Blue Cross, Oscar, Kaiser, Gunderson, Vantage Health, Alliant, and Bright Health (and perhaps some other carriers) are some of the companies offering the best options.

 What Type Of Scams Should I Look Out For?

 The Better Business Bureau and State Attorney Generals are already watching very closely how consumer confusion with the legislation continues to give scammers some ideas, especially with seniors who are already a big target.
 Both telemarketing boiler room operations that make calls, and questionable mail that is sent in bulk, seems to increase during Open Enrollment periods.

 Releasing your social security number should always be a top concern.
 When comparing and reviewing different plans, you do not need to provide your social security number.
 You should also never provide your checking account, debit account or credit card information when visiting a website.
 The exception, of course, is when you are applying for coverage through a respected and recognized broker or government website.
 If you’re uncertain, ask us and we will investigate.